A mature woman and young woman sit together on a sofa and pray holding hands

 Facts & feelings

-Because ‘the facts’ are these: that God loves us; that Jesus has given his life for us; that nothing in all creation will ever be able to separate us from God’s love in Jesus; that the moment we believed, we were marked with a seal – the Holy Spirit – a guarantee of our heavenly home and inheritance (John 16:27; 1 Pet.
+The answer was always ‘no’ because the facts are these: that God loves us; that Jesus has given his life for us; that nothing in all creation will ever be able to separate us from God’s love in Jesus; that the moment we believed, we were marked with a seal – the Holy Spirit – a guarantee of our heavenly home and inheritance (John 16:27; 1 Pet.
 2:24; Rom.
 8:38-39; Eph.
 1:13-14).

 Our faithfulness will vacillate.
 Our feelings will sometimes be as changeable as the wind.
 So we need to keep our eyes and our hearts directed towards our faithful Saviour and sovereign Father.
 Because no matter how often we fail or our feelings change, God and his words remain.
 And they will not fail to accomplish their purpose – to make us more like Jesus and to bring us home to be with him forever.